Cusps of hyperbolic 4-manifolds and rational homology spheres: Colouring the 3-cube

-We now refine the analysis of the previous section, and classify up to isometry all the orientable manifolds arising from proper colourings of the unit cube up.
+We now refine the analysis of the previous section, and classify up to isometry all the orientable manifolds arising from proper colourings of the unit cube.

-The first step is to produce a classification up to DJ-equivalence.
-To do so, we generate all possible orientable colourings of the unit cube using a computer and find representatives for all DJ-equivalence classes.
-For the reader's convenience, a Sage worksheet which performs this computation is made available on \href{https://github.com/sashakolpakov/24-cell-colouring}{\texttt{GitHub}}\footnote{\url{https://github.com/sashakolpakov/24-cell-colouring}}.
+The first step is to produce a classification up to $DJ$-equivalence.
+To do so, we generate all possible orientable colourings of the unit cube using a computer and find representatives for all $DJ$-equivalence classes.
+For the reader's convenience, a \texttt{SageMath} worksheet which performs this computation is available on \href{https://github.com/sashakolpakov/24-cell-colouring}{\texttt{GitHub}} \cite{github}.

 Notice that the dimension of the vector space is constrained between $3$ (the rank of a small cover) and $6$ (the total number of faces of the cube).
 We then analyse the topology of the resulting manifolds.
-Finally, we distinguish colourings of the same rank and homomorphism type using properties which can be directly read off of the defining matrix and that are clearly invariant under DJ-equivalence.
+Finally, we distinguish colourings of the same rank and homomorphism type using properties which can be directly read off of the defining matrix and that are clearly invariant under $DJ$-equivalence.

 Thus, there are only two types of manifolds arising from the cube as small covers.
 More equivalence classes appear in higher ranks.

 \textbf{3-tori:}